Doncaster North: Constituency profile

+The Doncaster North constituency is located in South Yorkshire within the City of Doncaster borough.
+It contains the suburbs of the city of Doncaster which lie north of the River Don (Cusworth and Bentley) and the rural areas to their north and west, including the towns of Mexborough, Askern and Stainforth, the village of Sprotbrough and the connected villages of Woodlands, Adwick le Street and Carcroft.
+The towns and villages in the area were traditionally reliant on coal mining.
+High levels of deprivation are present in the constituency, particularly in Stainforth, Bentley and Mexborough which fall within the 10% most-deprived areas in England, although Cusworth and Sprotbrough are generally affluent.
+The average house price in the constituency is less than half the national average.

+Compared to the rest of the country, residents of Doncaster North have low incomes, are less likely to work in professional occupations and have very low levels of education.
+At the 2021 census, 97% of the population were White.
+At the city council, almost all councillors elected from wards in this constituency are from Reform UK.
+Voters in Doncaster North overwhelmingly supported leaving the European Union in the 2016 referendum; an estimated 70% voted in favour of Brexit, one of the top 25 highest rates out of 650 constituencies nationwide.

 History

 Doncaster North has returned Labour MPs since 1983, when the constituency was created from parts of the former constituencies of Don Valley, Doncaster, Goole.
-The preceding constituencies had returned Labour MPs at every general election since at least 1935.

 Part of the red wall, it was formerly a Labour stronghold until the 2019 general election, when Labour held the seat with a significantly reduced majority.
 At the following election in 2024, it once again became a fairly safe Labour seat.

 Ed Miliband has served as the MP for the constituency since 2005, and he also served as Leader of the Labour Party and Leader of the Opposition from 2010 until stepping down after the 2015 general election.

 At the EU referendum held on 23 June 2016, Doncaster voted to leave the European Union.
 This was a contrast to the views of Miliband, who advocated a "Remain" vote.
 Miliband was re-elected at the 2019 general election with a significantly reduced majority of 2,370 votes (5.8%), which is attributed to Brexit Party candidate Andy Stewart picking up 8,294 votes and finishing in third place with 20.4% of the vote.
 At the 2024 election, Reform UK (the successor to the Brexit Party) did not stand, which helped Labour increase its majority back up to 29.5%.